-In 1998, Freehold began purchasing what grew into 20 properties assembled under a Development Master Plan that became a significant focus of our business.
+In 1998, Freehold began purchasing what grew into 20 acquisitions assembled under a Development Master Plan that became a significant focus of our business.
 Re-named the Interbay/Dravus District, this project included 42 acres of urban infill development that contained a mix of building renovations, development land, and regional recreational facilities.

 Situated between two of Seattle's most desirable residential neighborhoods and bounded at the north and south by water, Interbay was identified by a University of Washington design study as “…one of the great development opportunities available to the Port and the City of Seattle.”
 By 2005, we had presented a Master Plan to the community that envisioned increased density and an array of uses—including recreational, industrial, commercial, retail, residential properties served by a fully renewable district energy system.